NEW 2026! Graduate School Diversity Office First-Year Institute (FYI)

 1. First-year, incoming Graduate School Diversity Office (GSDO) Diversity of Views and Experiences Fellow (DOVE), OR

-2. First-year, incoming, DOVE-eligible, domestic graduate student who holds identities that are historically underrepresented in their field of study, and who meet all of the following criteria:
+2. First-year, incoming, DOVE-eligible, domestic graduate students who meet all of the following criteria:

 • their program, department, or college will cover costs for their participation in the FYI Program, and